Those good Omega-3 fatty acids found in salmon? Check.

 - Red wine & dark chocolate (Yes!
 Antioxidants.)

 But… I also need iron and B vitamins.
-For me, that means meat.
+For me, that means meat, though I try to keep my consumption of meat to as small an amount as possible (for many reasons, including environmental).

 Food News: TMI?